openfaas/docs/docs/openfaas-cloud/self-hosted/troubleshoot.md

 At any time you can reset the cluster and start over.
 This is better than editing files individually and prevents inadvertently missing something.

+#### Not found error for dashboard

+You cannot access the dashboard or gateway via IP address.
+You need to use the DNS A records for your cluster which correspond to the root domain used for your installation.

+Find the IP address of the LoadBalancer or IP address of one of your nodes if using Host networking and create these records:

+* `system.example.com` -> Create DNS A record `system.example.com`
+* `auth.system.example.com` -> Create DNS A record `system.example.com`
+* `user.example.com/function` -> Create as DNS A record `*.example.com`

+If you do not have access to DNS you can edit your `/etc/hosts` file and add entries there for local testing.

+#### Something else not working?

+Make sure that you clearly followed all the instructions in the README for ofc-bootstrap, read them through and check them off one-by-one.

+Make sure that you edited `init.yaml`, read all the comments and updated the values that you needed to.
+If in doubt, ask questions on Slack.

 ### No functions appear

 If no functions appear on your dashboard then try the following.